Criteria for a project bank account

-- it is carrying out any building work as defined by the BIF Act
+- it is carrying out any building work

 - the type of work it is carrying out requires a licence under the Building Act 1975, Electrical Safety Act 2002, Plumbing and Drainage Act 2002 or Queensland Building and Construction Commission Act 1991.